 Once you have Signal set up for work, it’s time to gently lean on your clients to stop texting you and start messaging you on Signal.

-I would personally love to see Tryst and other escort mall ad sites provide a Signal contact field for us to fill in, but in lieu of that, I’ve written my Tryst contact details section like so:
+I would personally love to see Tryst and other escort mall ad sites provide a Signal contact field for us to fill in.
+As of this writing, only 22 Burlington offers this contact option, it’s a subpar implementation (they should be letting us paste our Signal contact links along with our usernames), and sadly few providers on it even publish their Signal contact info there, despite having accounts.
+In lieu of that, my Tryst contact details section looked like so for quite some time:

 My recommendations: